 Address: 1363 Highway 151, LaFayette

 This farm is dedicated to all things blueberries!
-The Blueberry Farm in LaFayette expects their 2021 blueberry-picking season to begin in July.
+The Blueberry Farm in LaFayette is the place to go for blueberry picking in Georgia.

 Their berries are sold by the gallon, and the farm provides containers to use in the fields, but you should bring a container or box to carry your berries home.